mskf1383/pashmak/README.md

 # Try and Endtry statement

-we may recive some errors in our program. for example:
+We may recive some errors in our program. for example:

 ```bash
 out $this_var_not_found;
 ```

-output:
+Output:

 ```
 VariableError:
     undefined variable $this_var_not_found
 ```

-or:
+Or:

 ```bash
 # undefined operation
 outttt ^;
 ```

-output:
+Output:

 ```
 SyntaxError:
         undefined operation "outttt"
 ```

-they are errors
+They are errors

-##### but how to handle errors?
+##### But how to handle errors?

-we can handle errors with `try-endtry` statement.
+We can handle errors with `try-endtry` statement.

-look at this example:
+Look at this example:

 ```bash
 try handle_error;